 ”We took a stand.
 We don’t want to be part if the deceptive practices of serums that claim to be real vitamin C, but aren’t.
 As of now, you won’t find the term ‘vitamin C“ on our products or information.
 We are using the correct, legal, clinical name: L-ascorbic acid serum.
 We owe it to customers to be truthful about what they are putting on their skin.
 Our serums are the best anywhere because they use l-ascorbic acid and are made fresh when ordered."

-Read about the benefits of using a genuine l-ascorbic acid serum in the research conducted at the Cleveland Clinic.
+Read about the benefits of using a genuine l-ascorbic acid serum in the research conducted at the Cleveland Clinic research link below.

 Copyright © 2021 NuFountain LLC